 | Loss Rebate, Split | Lose your first bet above a threshold | The refund arrives as several smaller bonus bets (e.g. five bets at 20% each) |

 A few things to notice.
 The bet-and-get hands you credits regardless of the result, which makes the qualifying wager the whole game: you want to clear the minimum odds and move on.
 A first-bet safety net only pays out if you lose, so it rewards a bigger, higher-variance first bet you'd be happy to have covered, though the refund comes back as a bonus bet worth a bit less than the stake, not full cash.
 The split rebate breaks your refund into several bets, which matters because each one has to be used separately.
-And the small-deposit instant offers can be the richest per dollar risked, since a small wager like $5 can unlock a $200 credit before your bet even settles.
+And the small-deposit instant offers can be the richest per dollar risked, since a small wager like $5 can unlock a $150 credit win or lose.

 Because a bonus bet pays profit only, its cash value climbs the longer the odds you use it on.
 Place a $100 credit on a heavy favorite at -200 and you net just $50 if it hits.
 Place the same credit on a +500 underdog and a win returns $500.
 You won't win the longshot often, but averaged out, the expected value of the credit is far higher at longer odds.

-If you want to turn a bonus bet into a locked amount rather than a coin flip, you can hedge it by betting the other side in cash at another book, so you keep a set figure regardless of the result.
-That's exactly what our Free Bet Converter does: it finds the hedge that converts the credit to cash and tells you what to expect.
+To turn a bonus bet into a locked amount rather than a coin flip, hedge it by betting the other side in cash at another book, so you keep a set figure regardless of the result.
+That's exactly what our Free Bet Converter does: the tool finds the hedge that converts the credit to cash and tells you the exact figure you'll lock in before you risk a dollar.
+When I want certainty over upside, it's the first thing I open.
 As a rough guide to how much of a bonus bet's face value you can lock in when you hedge at a fair price:

 | Bonus Bet Odds | Approx. cash kept per $100 |